Eating Disorder Questionnaire

 Use Template

-The (sometimes labeled as the Eating Disorder Examination Questionnaire) is a self-report assessment that acts like an on-paper interview, but instead of coming up with elaborate answers for each prompt, patients who have eating disorders simply need to rate themselves based on the questions.
+The Eating Disorder Test (sometimes labeled as the Eating Disorder Quiz) is a self-report assessment that acts like an on-paper interview.
+Instead of coming up with elaborate answers for quiz questions, patients who have eating disorders need to rate themselves based on the questions.

-The questionnaire has four categories that it seeks to assess: restraint, eating concerns, shape concerns, and weight concerns.
-The patient has to rate the items on the questionnaire based on how they felt and acted in relation to eating food for the past four weeks (twenty-eight days).
+The questionnaire seeks to assess four categories: restraint, eating concerns, shape concerns, and weight concerns.
+The patient must rate the items on the questionnaire based on how they felt and acted when eating food for the past four weeks (twenty-eight days).

 Printable Eating Disorder Questionnaire